+A cell broadcasting sensitive S-NSSAI may become a target of attackers interested in the S-NSSAI information.
+It is likely for an attacker to further link the S-NSSAI with its UEs/users together with other knowledge/tools, e.g. a frequency band supports only the sensitive S-NSSAI or a few allowing attackers to narrow down the scope.
+Broadcasting sensitive S-NSSAI should be avoided.

 Editor’s Note: In case the S-NSSAI supported by RAN node consists only of an SST field value (without SD field), the privacy implication of broadcasting SST is FFS.

 Editor’s Note: the privacy issue of slice grouping and slice associated info is FFS depending on their definition to be made by RAN2.

+Editor’s Note: It is FFS whether sensitive S-NSSAI can be broadcasted even if it is protected, as a protected S-NSSAI on its own is enough to link the users to that broadcast even if the actual name of the S-NSAAI is not known.

 5.1.3 Potential security requirements